appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/trigger-workflow-from-appsmith-app.md

 <!-- vale on -->

-Appsmith workflows seamlessly integrate with the Appsmith app.
+Appsmith workflows seamlessly integrate with the Appsmith apps.
 This page shows how to integrate and trigger workflow from your Appsmith app.

 ## Prerequisites